 Cedar River Academy at Taylor Elementary is Cedar Rapids Community School District’s third elementary magnet school.
 Magnet schools have a focused theme, and Cedar River Academy’s theme is sustainability.
 Magnet schools use a “hands on, minds on” approach to learning, and use state and CRCSD standards, but vary the delivery of instruction by teaching the standards within the theme.

 Cedar River Academy recognizes that the future of our world depends on taking care of our environment.
 We pass this message on to students by teaching them best practices for waste management, including composting, so they can take these practices home and teach their families.
 We teach about the importance of pollinators and how to grow pollinator gardens.
-Students learn how to grow their own food, and in the spring every child will bring a tomato plant home to grow some of their own food.
+Students learn how to grow food, and are empowered with the knowledge (and seeds) to plant their own family gardens at home.

 Our community is an important part of who we are.
 We believe in teaching students the value of having a strong community.
 Students take walking field trips to various places in the community so they recognize how many businesses and services are within walking distance of their home.
 We have also used the city bus when taking field trips to take advantage of our public transportation system.

 We also believe that to sustain a community, you need to recognize the different cultures.
-We celebrate what makes us special!
-Cedar River Academy partners with the National Czech and Slovak Museum to develop lessons, projects, and field trips related to immigration, migration, and sustaining and celebrating cultures.
+We celebrate what makes each of us special!
+Cedar River Academy partners with the cultural institutions in our city to develop lessons, projects and field trips related to sustaining and celebrating cultures.

 Gardening with Matthew 25

 Every student has multiple opportunities to get their hands dirty in small groups and with their whole class.
-We have a large outdoor vegetable garden, three hydroponic grow towers, and one hydroponic living wall for kids to use during their garden time.
+We have a large outdoor vegetable garden, three hydroponic grow towers, and one hydroponic living wall to demonstrate the ways in which we can grow crops year-round.

 As we grow and harvest the food, the students get to taste test what they grew.
 Sometimes we just taste lettuce, other times we have salad parties.
 Sometimes we taste the fresh tomatoes off the vine, other times we make salsa.
 When we have more than we can use at the school, the students take a walking field trip to Groundswell Cafe to donate.
 While there, the students get a tour of the restaurant…and sometimes another taste test!